ddixonjr/Tweedar/README.md

 <p class="p13">index</p>
 <p class="p8">The index of the tweet object in the current pool of tweets.</p>
 <p class="p10"><b>Return Value</b></p>
-<p class="p8">The instance of a <a href="file:///Users/Dennis/Library/Developer/Shared/Documentation/DocSets/com.appivot.tweedar.Tweedar.docset/Contents/Resources/Documents/Classes/TDRTweet.html"><span class="s1">TDRTweet</span></a> at the index specified in the index parameter.</p>
+<p class="p8">The instance of a TDRTweet at the index specified in the index parameter.</p>
 <p class="p10"><b>Discussion</b></p>
 <p class="p8">Retrieves the data model object that represents a single tweet in the current pool of tweets managed by TDRTweetsController.</p>
 <p class="p10"><b>Declared In</b></p>